 The bill amends sections 10-6-130 and 10-6-131 of South Dakota law to require the director of equalization to adjust the values of certain agricultural lands based on specific criteria.
-It establishes that all agricultural land must be classified as either cropland or noncropland, with soil types classified as class IV being eligible for categorization as either, at the director's discretion.
-The bill stipulates that starting in the 2023 assessment year, the total acres of class IV soil types classified as noncropland in a county can increase by a maximum of twenty percent compared to the previous year.
-Additionally, the director is required to notify the department of any changes in categorization by November 1 each year and must implement soil ratings provided by the department to determine land values.
+It establishes that all agricultural land must be classified as either cropland or noncropland, with soil types in land capability classes I, II, and III designated as cropland, while classes V, VI, VII, and VIII are designated as noncropland.
+Notably, soil types in class IV can be categorized as either, with a stipulation that the total acres of class IV soil classified as noncropland in a county can only increase by a maximum of twenty percent from the previous assessment year.
+The director is also required to notify the department of any changes in categorization by November 1st each year and to implement soil ratings provided by the department to determine land values.

 Statutes affected: Introduced, 01/29/2025: 9-14-9, 9-14-7